 That said, blood has been shed on more than one occasion by a partisan group that often goes beyond the call of duty that most football supporters are prepared to make.
 Ultimately, though, the Commando Ultras are a family and by definition stand primarily for unity and solidarity – opening its arms to anyone with a congruent love of the club and its ideals.

 It’s no surprise that France’s biggest city outside of the capital boasts one of the country’s most successful football teams.
 Since 1899, Olympique Marseille has been at the forefront of French football, winning nine league titles and 10 French cups during their illustrious history.
 In 1993, they also became the first domestic club to lift the European Cup since being rebranded as the Champions League and remain the only French side to lift Europe’s ultimate prize.

-Despite the recent success of bitter rivals Paris Saint-Germain, as well as the resurgence of AS Monaco, Marseille still boast plenty of on-field achievements in the debate for who is France’s biggest club.
+Despite the recent success of bitter rivals Paris Saint-Germain, as well as the resurgence of Monaco, Marseille still boast plenty of on-field achievements in the debate over who is France’s biggest club.
 When it comes to fan culture, however, Les Olympiens are simply a cut above.